Deep dive of Route Sharding in OpenShift 4

 Default IngressController in OCP4

-In the OCP 3.x version, the router sharding was implemented with patching directly the routers with the “oc adm router” commands for create/manage the routers and their labels, to apply the namespace and route selectors.
+In OCP 3.x, router sharding was implemented by patching the routers directly with the “oc adm router” commands to create/manage the routers and their labels, and to apply the namespace and route selectors.
 For more information, check the OCP3.11 Route Sharding official documentation.

 But in OCP 4.x, the rules of the game changed: the OCP Routers (and other elements including LBs, DNS entries, etc) are managed by the OpenShift Ingress Operator.